guiisgooey/blockchain-mockup/README.md

 $ python3 main.py
 ```

-You may also run the code in any IDE that supports Python aslong as scripts are enabled on your system.
+##### Notice: You may also run the code in any IDE that supports Python aslong as scripts are enabled on your system.
 You do not need scripts enabled if a virtual environment is not being utilized.

 ## Modifying the Program